 The tasting room was cozy and inviting, with large windows that provided incredible views of the vineyards and surrounding hills.

-One of the standout wines at Merriam Vineyards is their Sauvignon Blanc.
-This crisp and refreshing wine is perfect for sipping on a warm summer day, with tropical fruit and citrus notes.
+One of Merriam Vineyards' standout wines is Sauvignon Blanc.
+This crisp and refreshing wine, with tropical fruit and citrus notes, is perfect for sipping on a warm summer day.

-Their Chardonnay is also noteworthy, with green apple and pear flavors and a hint of vanilla from the oak barrel aging.
+Their Chardonnay is also noteworthy.
+It has green apple and pear flavors and a hint of vanilla from the oak barrel aging.
+But Merriam Vineyards' red wines are the real star of the show.

 Russian River Vineyards